 The Guhllas or Sisodiyas of Mewar

-- The Rajput ruler Bapa Rawat was the founder of the Guhila or the Sisodiya dynasty and Chittor was its capital.
+- The Rajput ruler Bappa Rawal laid the foundation of the Guhilot Dynasty or the Sisodiya dynasty in Mewar and Chittor was its capital.

-- During the period of Rana Ratan Singh of Mewar.
+- During the period of Rawal Ratan Singh of Mewar.

-- Rana Sangha and Maharana Prata the Sisodiya rulers gave a tough fight to the Mughal rulers of India.
+- Rana Sangha and Maharana Pratap the Sisodiya rulers gave a tough fight to the Mughal rulers of India.